stungeye/East-Oriented-Game-of-Life/README.md

 *December 31, 2014*

 A new beginning.
 I've deleted all the code and am starting again.
 I've tagged the [final state of the first attempt](https://github.com/stungeye/East-Oriented-Game-of-Life/tree/before_restart).
 To get a better feel for the East-Oriented style I'm going to base this attempt on [Jake Goulding's code found here](https://github.com/shepmaster/gdcr-no-return-values) and [blogged about here](http://jakegoulding.com/blog/2012/12/13/conways-game-of-life-without-return-values/).
 Once I get a feel for how this code works I will refactor it such that the rules don't leak into the Board class.
 I'd also like to replace the [x,y] representation of a point with a Location or Coordinate [Value Object](http://martinfowler.com/bliki/ValueObject.html).
 Value Objects are not East Oriented, but I think they would be an interesting addition here.
 For example, I might be able to create 1D, 2D and 3D Coordinate Value Objects that change the nature of the game without having to rewrite any other parts of the system.

+I've taken a slightly different testing approach than Jake while re-implementing his version of the Game of Life.
+Jake only has tests for the Game class, with all of them depending on expectations of ui output.
+I'll be adding specs for other classes, starting with Board.
+To facilitate this I've modified Game such that it is initialized with an existing Board, rather than having the only instance of Board exist within a Game.
+This should give me the added benefit of being about to create Board factories later on.

+Jake's specs focus on calling `Game#come_alive_at` and then expecting ui output for each cell brought to life.
+My spec for `Game#come_alive_at` only expects that message to be forwarded to the board.
+My spec for `Board#come_alive_at` depends on the existence of `Board#each_live_cell`, which takes a block and yields each live cell.
+So if I `#come_alive_at` N times, `#each_live_cell` should yield control N times.
+Yielding cells like this feels a little Easty, but it's still not a query.
+The block passed to `Board#each_live_cell` is called with each cell as an argument.

 # (UN)LICENSE